opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

 that overflow and/or numerical instability won’t undermine privacy guarantees.

-Now that you’ve become acquainted with margins, lets release some queries that make use of it.
+Now that you’ve become acquainted with margins, let's release some queries that make use of it.
 We start by releasing the total number of work hours across responses.